eweissm/Rocket-Neural-Network-Optimized-Control/ProblemFormulation.md

  ### LBFGS:
- See Notebook.ipynb for raw results
+ See Notebook.ipynb for raw results and specific code used for this example.

  The graphs below shows the states of the rockets from each generation at T_max: